hkspm-yp/Astro-e-calendar/README.md

 Neptune Moon Conjunction 2023-11-22 15:45:31; MICA reports 15:45
 ```

 Other sources such as the Purple Mountain Observatory, China, and National Astronomical Observatory of Japan round the time off to the nearest minute.
 Reason why MICA does not round them off is unknown.
-This programme will round the time off to the nearest minute or mostly second, if available.
+This program will round the time off to the nearest minute or mostly second, if available.

-**Defination of Conjunction**
+**Definition of Conjunction**

 MICA defines planetary conjunction as the objects (planet + moon/planet + planet) share the same right ascension.
 However, many other sources define planetary conjunction as the two planets share the same ecliptic longitude.
 In skyfield, both definitions can be used depending on how it is written.
 However, conjunction is not used as default, please see the contents below.

 **Conjunction vs Appulse**

 Conjunction is not defined as the closest angular separation between two objects.
 However, only the closest moments are of interest to the public.
-Hence, in this programme, the closest angular separation, or appulse, is reported rather than conjunction.
-Please find an example below where a lunar occultation of Uranus happens (togehter with a tolar lunar eclipse) in Hong Kong.
+Hence, in this program, the closest angular separation, or appulse, is reported rather than conjunction.
+Please find an example below where a lunar occultation of Uranus happens (together with a total lunar eclipse) in Hong Kong.

 ```
 Occultation starts (disappearance): 18:58